WokLibCodeClub/Hello-Python/step4/step4.md

 Give it a name to show that it's a times table programme.

-We want to use it for *any* times table, not just the 7-times table, so lets have a variable where we set the times table we want to print.
+We want to use it for *any* times table, not just the 7-times table, so let's have a variable where we set the times table we want to print.
 We'll set it to 7 to start with but we can change this to get any other times table.

 ``` python
 table = 7